 There's a warm summer in the valley - sun is shining like mad and you start to quickly take off layers of clothing - you definitely don't want to sweat like crazy at the very beginning of the day.
 Then, at 1500 metres, you see beautiful colourful autumn and you think that the weather is surprisingly kind to you today.
-After a while, the mild autumn changes into fierce winter.
-OK, quickly - winter gloves, fleece jumper, jacket, balaclava, anti-slip cover spikes, uff.
-You just hope it's enough to hike in High Tatras at this time of the year - on about 1800 metres ice-cold wind blows daringly into your face and snow reaches your thighs.
+After a while, the mild autumn changes into fierce winter - OK, quickly: winter gloves, fleece jumper, jacket, balaclava, anti-slip cover spikes, uff!
+You just hope all this stuff is enough to hike in High Tatras at this time of the year - on about 1800 metres ice-cold wind blows daringly into your face and snow reaches your thighs.
 Fortunately, the trail looks welcoming and sun gives you positive energy to keep hiking.
 Here and there you see completely frozen lake.
 Amazing.

 It's worth to hike in high mountains.

-We started hiking from Tatranská Polianka (990 metres) along green trail in Velická valley.
-Brilliant trail!
+We started hiking from Tatranská Polianka (990 metres) along green trail in Velická valley .
+Fantastic trail with rewarding views!

 When we got to the frozen lake above 1900 metres we decided it's time to get back as the sun was going down.
-I'd rather hike there until nightfall but my so called common sense brought me back down to the valley.
+I'd have rather stayed there until nightfall, but my so called common sense brought me back down to the valley.